8 min

 YouTube is trying to implement large language models (LLMs) into its recommendation system to better understand content and viewer preferences.
 These models can recognize specific details, such as specific ingredients in a cooking video or the emotional tone of the creator.

-Small models rely on "memorization" - remembering which videos have performed well with a particular audience.
-In contrast, large models can predict the success of videos in new contexts.
+Small models rely on "memorization" - they remember which videos worked well with a certain audience.
+On the contrary, large models can predict the success of videos even in new contexts.
 YouTube is gradually becoming an "experienced chef" that can flexibly adjust recommendations according to current conditions and viewer preferences.

 So how do you optimize content for YouTube?

-Focus on value for the viewer, not just on numbers.
+Focus on value for the viewer, not just numbers.
 Follow long-term trends and analyze them, not just short-term fluctuations.
-Monitor and analyze your competitors and think about supply and demand.
-If you work with multiple languages, make sure to provide quality dubbing, translation, and subtitles.
+Also follow and analyze competitors and think about demand and supply.
+If you work with multiple languages, make sure to have quality dubbing, translation, or subtitles.
 And of course, adapt your content to your audience's behavior.

 Source: https://youtu.be/dhYIb72L1hU?si=7hpnO7gK-raPKiwg